molily/molily.de/_posts/2017-11-25-robust-javascript.md

 **[Can I Use](https://caniuse.com/)** is an essential resource that documents browser support of web technologies.
 For example, according to Can I Use, the [Fetch API](https://caniuse.com/#feat=fetch) in available in the browsers of 77.81% of the users worldwide.
 Can I Use allows to import usage data for a certain country in order to see stats for the target market.

-The Can I Use data for fetch shows that it is a fairly new API that almost all latest browsers support, but not the older browser generations.
-So fetch should be used with a feature detection, ideally with a fallback or polyfill (see below).
+The Can I Use data for Fetch shows that it is a fairly new API that almost all latest browsers support, but not the older browser generations.
+So Fetch should be used with a feature detection, ideally with a fallback or polyfill (see below).

 Another essential site is the **[Web API documentation of the Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/API)**.
 Here you’ll find a reference of all major JavaScript APIs, alongside with browser compatibility information and links to the original specifications.

-If you’re looking for ECMAScript core features, the place to go are the **[ECMAScript compatibility tables by kangax](https://kangax.github.io/compat-table/es6/)**.
+If you are looking for ECMAScript core features, the place to go are the **[ECMAScript compatibility tables by kangax](https://kangax.github.io/compat-table/es6/)**.

-As we have learned before, writing good feature detection requires thorough knowledge of the particular JavaScript API you’d like to use.
+As we have learned before, writing good feature detection requires thorough knowledge of the particular JavaScript API you would like to use.
 Fortunately, people have developed and collected feature checks for the relevant APIs so you do not have to wade through the specifications and come up with proper checks yourself.

 **[Modernizr](https://modernizr.com/)** is a comprehensive feature detection library.
-You can select browser features you’d like to use and build your own minimal library.
+You can select browser features you would like to use and build your own minimal library.
 Modernizr then provides a global object `Modernizr` with boolean properties.
 For example, `Modernizr.fetch` has the value `true` if the browser supports the Fetch API, or `false` if it does not.
 This allows you to write:

 ```js
 if (Modernizr.fetch) {